AB 12 Overview: One-Month Cap and Effective Date

 Coastal-Specific Exposure: Luxury Rentals and STR Conversions

 The risk is not hypothetical.
 Coastal SFRs experience accelerated wear from salt air, humidity, and sand infiltration.
 Exterior paint, window seals, and HVAC systems degrade faster than in inland markets.
-Tenants who host frequent gatherings—common in beach communities—stress flooring, plumbing, and landscaping.
-A single unauthorized party can cause $5,000–$10,000 in damage to hardwood floors, cabinetry, and turf.
-When the security deposit maxes out at one month's rent, the landlord absorbs the overage or pursues the tenant in small claims court—a process that takes months and rarely recovers full costs.
+Tenants who host frequent gatherings (common in beach communities) stress flooring, plumbing, and landscaping.
+A single unauthorized party can cause significant damage to hardwood floors, cabinetry, and turf.
+When the security deposit maxes out at one month's rent, the landlord absorbs the overage or pursues the tenant in small claims court, a process that takes months and rarely recovers full costs.

 STR-to-LTR conversions present a parallel challenge.
 Many coastal landlords pivoted from short-term vacation rentals to long-term leases in 2023–2024 as cities tightened STR permitting.
-A Laguna Beach cottage that generated $12,000/month in gross STR income—with guests paying $400–$600/night plus cleaning fees and damage waivers—now leases long-term at $9,200/month.
-The landlord traded nightly turnover risk for annual tenant stability but lost the ability to collect a $1,000 refundable damage deposit per stay.
-Under AB 12, the long-term tenant pays a $9,200 deposit once, and the landlord has no mechanism to replenish it mid-lease if early damage occurs.
+A Laguna Beach cottage that generated substantial gross STR income (with guests paying nightly rates plus cleaning fees and damage waivers) now leases long-term at a lower monthly rate.
+The landlord traded nightly turnover risk for annual tenant stability but lost the ability to collect a refundable damage deposit per stay.
+Under AB 12, the long-term tenant pays a single deposit once, and the landlord has no mechanism to replenish it mid-lease if early damage occurs.

 Worked Examples: Dana Point and Laguna Beach